simple-crypto/SCALib/docs/index.rst

     }

-SSCALE has been used in various publications, let us know if you used it:
+SCALE has been used in various publications, let us know if you used it:

 1. "Mode-Level vs. Implementation-Level Physical Security in Symmetric
    Cryptography: A Practical Guide Through the Leakage-Resistance Jungle", D.
    Bellizia, O. Bronchain, G. Cassiers, V. Grosso, Chun Guo, C. Momin, O.
-   Pereira, T. Peters, F.-X. Standaert at CRYPTO2020
+   Pereira, T. Peters, F.-X. Standaert at CRYPTO2020.
+2. "Exploring Crypto-Physical Dark Matter and Learning with Physical Rounding Towards Secure and Efficient Fresh Re-Keying", S. Duval, P. Méaux, C. Momin, F.-X. Standaert in TCHES2021 - Issue 1.
-2. "Breaking Masked Implementations with Many Shares on 32-bit Software Platforms or When the Security Order Does Not Matter".
+3. "Breaking Masked Implementations with Many Shares on 32-bit Software Platforms or When the Security Order Does Not Matter".
 O. Bronchain, F.-X.
-   Standaert in TCHES2021 - Issue 3
+   Standaert in TCHES2021 - Issue 3.
-3. "Improved Leakage-Resistant Authenticated Encryption based on Hardware AES Coprocessors".
-O. Bronchain, C. Momin, T. Peters, F.-X. Standaert in TCHES2021 - Issue 3
+4. "Improved Leakage-Resistant Authenticated Encryption based on Hardware AES Coprocessors".
+O. Bronchain, C. Momin, T. Peters, F.-X. Standaert in TCHES2021 - Issue 3.